Kong/docs.konghq.com/app/_src/gateway/plugin-development/get-started/testing.md

 Kong started
 ```

-As mentioned previously, Pongo installs some development tools to help us test our plugin.
+As mentioned previously, Pongo installs some development tools to help us test your plugin.
-We can now validate our plugin is installed by querying the [Admin API](gateway/{{page.release}}/admin-api/)
+You can now validate that the plugin is installed by querying the [Admin API](gateway/{{page.release}}/admin-api/)
 using `curl` and filtering the response with `jq`:

 ```sh